WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 Expiry dates can be added to the data during each of the steps, ensuring that data generated at any step is only meaningful in a certain time-limited context, subject to the regulatory and social needs of stakeholders.
+Beth may make adjustments to the request to ensure that the club owner and government are not in collusion to deanonymize her from either direction.
+In this way, each of the mechanisms that provide 'ground truth' or 'trust' are located in different parts of the system, making it highly resistant to malicious action at any single point or even a collection of points.

 Variations on this theme have been published in academic literature for decades, beginning with the "blind signatures" of David Chaum et al. (1983) and the "zero knowledge proofs" of Goldwasser et al. (1985).

 ### Use Case 2 - Short-term Contracts with Memory: Distributed AirBnB ###